Free Wesleyan Church of Tonga: Orders of Ministry

 Free Wesleyan holy orders consists of a twofold ministry: the Presbyterate, and the Stewardship/Diaconate.
-The Superintendency/Episcopate is understood to be a particular office within the broader ministry of the Presbyterate, not a separate order in itself, as is the case among the High Church jurisdictions such as the Anglican and Roman Catholic Churches.
+The Superintendency/Episcopate is understood to be a particular office within the broader ministry of the Presbyterate, not a separate order in itself, as is the case among the High Church jurisdictions such as the Nordic Evangelical-Lutheran, Anglican and Roman Catholic Churches.
 The discipline of presbyters is a prerogative of the Presbyters' Conference, which is an exclusive session consisting of ordained ministers.
 Stewards, however, may be tried in the assembly corresponding to their level of responsibility, such as the Congregational Meeting for a Local Steward and the Circuit Meeting for a Circuit Steward.

 Presbyters, or faifekau, within the Church must be ordained, a process that takes between five and eight years, and can involve many stages of probation and internship.
 Ministerial candidates are not immediately required to attend theological seminary, because doing so in the past has created shortages of educators in the Church's schools while the candidates were attending to their studies.
 Following in the traditional Methodist polity, the Church prescribes the election and appointment of congregational, circuit and district sētuata (Stewards) to assist in the spiritual and logistical oversight of parishes, a historical solution to the shortage of ordained ministers.